-This macronutrient calculator, or macro calculator for short, is a comprehensive tool that can serve as your personal diet companion.
-After providing a few basic pieces of information such as current level of exercise or target weight, you will receive a detailed, week-by-week diet plan based on your macros intake.
+This macronutrient calculator, or macro calculator for short, is a comprehensive tool that can serve as your diet companion.
+After providing a few essential pieces of information, such as your current level of exercise or target weight, you will receive a detailed, week-by-week diet plan based on your macros intake.
 Additionally, you can scroll down for some tips on how to calculate macros or what is the optimal calorie deficit for a safe weight loss.
 We will also elaborate on the pros and cons of the IIFYM (If It Fits Your Macros) diet.

-This calculator was created in cooperation with a dietitian Dorota Sokół, who runs the portal Przewodnik Żywienia about healthy nutrition.
+We created this calculator in cooperation with a dietitian Dorota Sokół, who runs the portalabout healthy nutrition.

 Remember that no online tool can replace a personalized consultation with a professional dietitian.
-If you're planning on losing or gaining a lot of weight, make sure to schedule an appointment with an expert before you attempt a drastic change in your eating habits!
+If you're planning on losing or gaining a lot of weight, be sure to schedule an appointment with an expert before attempting a drastic change in your eating habits!

 What are macronutrients?

-Macronutrients are food components that we need to take in on a daily basis to ensure our organisms are working properly.
-Some macronutrients provide energy in the form of calories, while other ones, such as water or fiber, are required for different reasons - for example, to facilitate the functioning of the digestive system.
+Macronutrients are food components we need to take in daily to ensure our bodies are working properly.
+Some macronutrients provide energy in the form of calories (see the calorie calculator), while others, such as water or fiber, are required for different reasons – for example, to facilitate the proper functioning of the digestive system.

 If you're interested in macros for weight loss or weight gain, you will be focusing primarily on the three types that produce energy.
 These are:

-Proteins: these macros build our muscles, but also play a key role in regulating our metabolism and hormones.
-Some proteins are essential for the immune system, too.
-You can find them in meat, fish, and dairy products, but also in vegan foods such as nuts or beans.
+Proteins: these macros build our muscles but also play a key role in regulating our metabolism and hormones.
+Some proteins are also essential for the immune system.
+You can find them in meat, fish, and dairy products and in vegan foods such as nuts or beans.